Best Steps To Grow Saint John's Wort In Containers

 This woody perennial, which reaches a compact height of 24 inches, will establish itself as a consistent source of colour in your garden from late spring through the summer.

 St. John's Wort (Hypericum Perforatum), which produces a profusion of yellow flowers, fills the air with a beautiful fragrance that fills the senses of everyone who passes by.
-The blog will assist you in growing Saint John's wort in containers perfectly.

 What Is St. John’s Wort?